The PhD programmes at NMBU have a nominal duration of three years full-time study, and consists of the following:

-The supervisor group will:
+The supervisors will:

-- Discuss and evaluate hypothesis and methods
+- Discuss and evaluate hypotheses and methods

 If changes are to be made to the supervisory team, application must be made on FORM 2.3.
 The general rule is that the supervisor may not withdraw from the position until a new supervisor has been appointed.

 The required coursework component is individual and is preferably planned at the time of the application for admission, and at the latest within six months after start-up of the PhD period.
 For more information please see Coursework.

 Essential for the research work is that the PhD candidate takes a part in active research environments with senior researchers and other PhD candidates and is involved in cooperation on a national and international level.